 Children start by learning the routines of the school and self-help skills.
 At a young age, children are in shared space with others.
 Through the facilitation of play, they learn how to appropriately interact with their peers in small and large groups.
 As they grow, they become more self-reliant and self-confident.
 As children interact, they establish the ability to play cooperatively and form friendships while developing their individual identity.
 For many of our students, this is the first time in a group setting away from their parents or caregivers and it is our responsibility to educate them to self-regulate and enter into cooperative play with their peers.

 Our early childhood program provides many opportunities for children to learn about themselves and their world.
 It is also the time of the most rapid brain development.
 This provides the optimal opportunity to increase vocabulary, introduce new concepts and skills, creative problem solving, and divergent thinking.
-Our Jewish childcare curriculum meets and exceeds the VPK Standards for kindergarten readiness.
+Our Jewish childcare and early childhood curriculum meets and exceeds the VPK Standards for kindergarten readiness.
 Our curriculum includes thematic units such as the senses, learning about oneself, family, animals, weather and the environment, community, and diversity.

 Teachers at the Beth El Early Learning Center have a tremendous amount of knowledge and expertise in the early childhood field.
 We strive to strike a balance between a structured curriculum, and creativity amongst the classroom teachers to engage in units of study that interest the children as well as the teacher.